Monument to Christ the King: Recent events

 On its 80th anniversary, the monument is greatly damaged by the ravages of weather and time.
 Most of the bordering and pavements surrounding the monument as well as the cathedral building have been removed.
 The salinity in the soil had destroyed its base.
 Parts of it are broken and unless measures are taken to repair and save the structure it may not survive to see its century.

 Restoration

-On September 27, 2011 a fund-raising drive was initiated to raise money to renovate the Christ the King monument.
-Rupees 10 million (US$115,000) is needed to save the ancient cultural heritage of the Church.
+On September 27, 2011 a fundraising drive was initiated to raise money to renovate the Christ the King monument.
+10 million rupees (US$115,000) were needed to save the ancient cultural heritage of the Church.

 In 2012 the Archbishop Emeritus of Karachi formed a committee for the restoration and preservation of Monument.
 Menin Rodrigues was appointed as Project Head and Roland deSouza as the Technical Coordinator.

 The restoration was completed in 2013.
 On 24 November 2013, the Feast of Christ the King, Archbishop Edgar Pena Parra, Apostolic Nuncio to Pakistan, blessed the monument after completion of the restoration work.
 The NED University of Engineering and Technology was one of the main contributors to the repair work which cost Rs 8.5 million.